chr1573r/watchdog1337/README.md

 While only tested briefly, Watchdog1337 does not function properly on Mac OS X 10.6 or the FreeBSD distro pfSense.
 (When executed natively of course, not ssh sessions)

-If you somehow should get an empty line or partially missing textwhen the last host is pinged, try adding a blank line at the end of `hosts.lst`.
+If you somehow should get an empty line or partially missing text when the last host is pinged, try adding a blank line at the end of `hosts.lst`.

 Also remember that Watchdog1337 is very simple and only determines host status by ping.